M-p1998/SAVOR/README.md

 SAVOR

-This recipe app is built with python flask with validation.
+This recipe app is built with python flask with CRUD.
-A user can create